yossef-khaled/Arithmetic-expressions-evaluator/README.md

 ## Lexer
 The lexer is implemented in the Lexer.cs file.
-It's all about divide the input stream into tokens, each is one type of the following tokens :
+It's all about dividing the input stream into tokens, each is one type of the following tokens :
 - Numbers                        {0-9}*
 - Plus                           { + }
 - Minus                          { - }